Fast and Simple Sorting Using Partial Information: Double Pairing Heaps

 The analysis of deletion is considerably more complicated.
 Consider a delete-min that deletes root~$u$.
 First, we bound the change in potential caused by the first pairing pass.
 Then we obtain a combined bound on the amortized cost of the second pairing pass plus that of the assembly pass.

 If $x$ and $y$ are temporary nodes on the root list with $x$ preceding $y$, then $m(x) \geq m(y)$.
 Consider a pair of nodes $x$ and $y$ linked during the first pairing pass, with $x$ preceding $y$ on the root list before the link.
 If either $x$ or $y$ is permanent, the link does not change the potential.
 Suppose $x$ and $y$ are both temporary.
 Let unprimed and primed variables denote their values just before and just after the link, respectively.
 If $x$ wins the link, $m'(x)= m(x)$ and $m'(y) \leq m(x)$.
-If $y$ wins the link, $m'(y)=m(x)$ and $m'(x) \leq m(y)$.
+If $y$ wins the link, $m'(y)=m(x)$ and $m'(x) \leq m(x)$.
 In either case, the potential increase caused by the link is at most $\Phi(x) - \Phi(y)$.
 It follows that the sum of the increases in potential caused by the first-pass pairing links is bounded by a telescoping sum that totals $\Phi(v')-\Phi(v)$, where $v'$ is the first (leftmost) temporary root on the list of roots and $v$ is the last (rightmost).
-This difference is at most $(\log c - \log(1/w(u)^2))/2 = \OO(1+\log w(u))$.
+This difference is at most $(\log c - \log(1/w(u)^2))/2 = \OO(1+\log w(u))$, because the weight of the deleted root $u$ is included in the mass of $v$.

 For the purpose of analyzing the second pairing pass and the assembly pass, we change the order of the links.
 This does not affect the final tree and hence does not affect the total amortized cost of the two passes.
 We do the pairing links in last-to-first order rather than first-to-last, and we do each assembly link as soon as both nodes to be linked have won their second-pass pairing link, if any.
 Specifically, if the second pairing pass links the last two links on the root list, we begin by linking these roots.
 This is a \emph{zig step}.
 There is at most one zig step.
 Then we repeat the following \emph{zig-zig} step until only one root remains: Let $x$, $y$, and $z$ be the last three roots on the root list, with $x$ preceding $y$ and $y$ preceding $z$.
 Link $x$ and $y$ by a pairing link, and then link the winner with $z$ by an assembly link.
 After these two links, the winner of the second link takes the place of $x$, $y$, and $z$ on the root list and becomes the last root on the root list.